SaiDeekshu/calculator/README.md

 # calculator #
 Overview
-The Calculator is a web application built using HTML, CSS, and JavaScript.It is used to perform Arithemtic operations.
+The Calculator is a web application built using HTML, CSS, and JavaScript.It is used to perform Arithemtic operations.After entering the values